Home » National Monuments Memorials & Preserves » Exploring the Heart of the Nation: A Walking Tour of Washington’s Monumental Treasures

 The National Archives – Guardians of the Nation’s Story

-The National Archives and Records Administration (NARA) is an independent agency of the U.S. federal government responsible for preserving and providing access to historical records of the United States.
+The National Archives and Records Administration (NARA) is an independent agency of the U.S. federal government responsible for preserving and providing access to the historical records of the United States.
 If you want to see the Declaration of Independence, combine this tour with a visit to the National Archives.
-I recommend visiting on a weekday, otherwise, you can expect an endless wait.
+I recommend visiting on a weekday.
+Otherwise, you can expect an endless wait.

 U.S. Capitol building with dome, staircase, surrounding trees, and an American flag.